 Enter Bird's Name in Search Box:

 Species; The Altamira Oriole (Icterus gularis), is the largest member of the oriole family seen in North America.
-Found in south-eastern Texas along the Rio Grande, this oriole is a regular visitor to bird feeders, attracted to oranges and other types of fruit.
+It is found in southeastern Texas along the Rio Grande.
+This oriole is a regular visitor to bird feeders as it is attracted to oranges and other types of fruit.

-Distinctions; This mostly dark orange bird, is identified by its orange head and body, a black masked around its eyes and bill, which extends down into a black bib.
-Male and female birds have the same plumage, whereas the juvenile will show more of an olive green on its back and tail, rather than black.
-The adults have black wings and tail feathers, with yellow scapulars and white wing bars.
+Distinctions; This mostly dark orange bird, is identified by its orange head and body, a black mask around its eyes and bill which extends down into a black bib.
+Male and female birds have the same plumage, whereas the juvenile will show more of an olive green on its back and tail rather than black.
+The adults have black wings and tail feathers with yellow scapulars and white wingbars.

 Voice; Slow clear whistles.

 Nesting: Three to four pale blue eggs per brood.
-Orioles build their nest high in the crown of trees, and sometimes on an utility wire.
-These nest are in the shape of hanging baskets, attached to a limb with long basketlike handles.
-The nest are built from plant fibre, bark from branches, grasses, strings and any other such materials, that can be manipulated.
+Orioles build their nest high in the crown of trees and sometimes on a utility wire.
+These nests are in the shape of hanging baskets, attached to a limb with long basket-like handles.
+The nests are built from plant fibre, bark from branches, grasses, strings and any other such materials that can be manipulated.

 |B L||W W||W||Family||Latin Name|